lmponcio/DocumentsFilter/README.md

 ## UML Class Diagram

-The script has been written thinking of adding more Document types in the future.
+The script has been written thinking of adding more Document subclasses in the future.
 The GUI was added at the end and probably there is a need to refactor how it interacts with the implementation.

 <img src="./media/diagram.jpg" width="300" />